itbhp/birthday-greetings-kata-design/README.md

     Doe, John, 1982/10/08, john.doe@foobar.com
     Ann, Mary, 1975/09/11, mary.ann@foobar.com

-And you want to send them a happy birthday email on their birthdate :
+And you want to send them a happy birthday email on their birthdate:

     Subject: Happy birthday!